abbylarner/open-tiles/README.md

 #Open Tiles

 This is a repository for open source style tiles for developers who need design help and designers who need inspiration.

+Style tiles were developed by Samantha Warren.
+To learn more about style tiles, check out her website: [styletil.es](http://www.styletil.es).

 </a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 So, if you don't want your designs to be open source, don't add them!